robjcaskey/trainCap-pinstripe/README.md

 trainCap-pinstripe
 ==================

-web gui portion of trainCap
+brains and web gui portion of trainCap